ajaygupta1988/final_project/readme.md

     ```

-# Backend Servers: There are two seprate backend services that you can run in parallel.
+## Run Backend Servers

-## Run Data Collector Service: Primary purpose of this service is to collect data from an external server and save it to our mongodb database.
+### Run Data Collector Service:

+Primary purpose of this service is to collect data from an external server and save it to our mongodb database.
 This service will not be connected to the frontend.

     ```bash
     uvicorn backend.data_collector_app.main:data_collector_app --host=0.0.0.0 --port=${PORT:-5000}